-Time to master graphing all kinds of standard functions (a.k.a. library functions or parent functions) using tranformations.
+Time to master graphing all kinds of standard functions (a.k.a. library functions or parent functions) using transformations.
 Vertical stretch, horizontal stretch, translating/moving graphs up down left right.
 We'll also cover those Frankenstein-esque combo functions: piecewise functions.

 By popular demand, this short video explains the process of finding x-intercepts and y-intercepts for any function.
 These are also known as "zeroes" of a function, and you'll see why by the end of this.

 As soon as the variable in an equations moves up to the exponent, you've got yourself an exponential and you may need logs (logarithms or logarithmic equations).
 In chapter we'll analyze and graph them, and look at some common types of problems such as compound interest.

 In this chapter you'll get all the basics on logarithms (logs) and log equations, as well as how to graph them and use them to solve tough exponential equations.
 I also devote a video to the difference between graphing logs vs graphing exponentials.